Cerca News

 · Texas Border Business

-Hidalgo County Precinct 4 and the Texas Department of Transportation (TxDOT) have completed the FM 1925 (Monte Cristo Road) improvement project, officially reopening it to the public.
-This $11.4 million investment aims to modernize the corridor, enhance safety, and accommodate increased traffic due to regional growth.
-The project involved widening FM 1925 from FM 907 (Alamo Road) to Sharp Road, transforming it into a four-lane road with a center turn lane, new curbs, and upgraded shoulders.
-Construction began in April 2024 and the road opened on May 1, 2026, reflecting a commitment to infrastructure improvements.
+Hidalgo County Precinct 4, in collaboration with the Texas Department of Transportation (TxDOT), has completed the FM 1925 (Monte Cristo Road) improvement project, which cost $11.4 million.
+This project aims to enhance roadway safety and accommodate increasing traffic due to regional growth.
+The improvements include widening the road from two to four lanes, adding a center turn lane, and upgrading curb and shoulder infrastructure.
+Construction began in April 2024 and the road officially reopened on May 1, 2026.
+Commissioner Ellie Torres expressed satisfaction with the project, highlighting its importance for local infrastructure development.

 AI summary · Source: Texas Border Business